-If a report of alleged misconduct discloses a serious or immediate threat to the Institution Community, the Institution may issue a timely notice (in accordance with the requirements of the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act (the "Clery Act")) to protect the health or safety of the members of the Institution Community.
-The Institution may also share non-identifiable information about reports received in aggregate form, including data about educational outcomes (e.g., sanctions).
+If a report of alleged misconduct discloses a serious or immediate threat to the AGST Community, AGST may issue a timely warning (in accordance with the requirements of the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act (the "Clery Act")) to protect the health or safety of the members of the AGST Community.
+AGST may also share non-identifiable information about reports received in aggregate form, including data about educational outcomes (e.g., sanctions).